 If you are identified as high-risk based on genetic testing and/or family history, you can choose to be followed by Dr. Iliopoulos and the high-risk team at the Massachusetts General Hospital Cancer Center.

-Examples of indications for a referral to the clinic include a personal and/or family history involving one or more of the following:
+A visit to our clinic may be appropriate if you have a personal or family history of one or more of the following:

-The syndromes frequently discussed at an appointment in this clinic are listed below, along with common features frequently seen in these conditions.
+The syndromes most commonly discussed with patients in our clinic are listed below, along with common features often seen in these conditions.